scholarslab/scholarslab.github.io/pages/about.md

 We are an internationally recognized scholarly [team](/people/), with strengths including:
 - librarianship (e.g. expert consultation for experimental scholarly projects)
+- the scholarship of DH pedagogy and mentorship, practiced with our 41-55 formally supported students each year (plus additional, informal support of students via consultation and public programming)
 - the digital humanities (as a founding member of [Centernet](https://dhcenternet.org/), an international network of digital humanities centers)
 - GIS and other spatial technologies
 - cultural heritage informatics (including scanning and modeling artifacts and historic architecture, and exploring virtual reality and augmented reality approaches to this data)